kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

 ---
 layout: post
-title:  "How to keep reactivity with a composable and a props in Vue3"
+title:  "How to keep reactivity with a composable and a prop in Vue3"
 author: "Camélie Groleau"
 tags:
   - javascript